 Sion in Mirai Sentai Timeranger, an alien who was raised on Earth in a laboratory.
 He has a strange sense of what's socially appropriate, including, in one memorable incident, stating that he "loves" Domon - right in front of a crowd of girls that Domon was trying to pick up.

 Hiromu Sakurada in Tokumei Sentai Go-Busters, who is blunt, rude and Brutally Honest often with no idea that he's said or done anything wrong; and has little idea of how to interact with others.
 Interestingly, he is the only team member who grew up outside of EMC, whereas Yoko and Ryuji (who have spent most of their lives there) are fairly normal.
+However, they do show occasional signs of this, such as in one episode where they don't seem to know how to dress outside of uniform and wear very outdated clothes to go to an amusement park.

 Many of the characters on The Office are ... awkward, but on the American version, Michael Scott and Dwight Schrute seem tangentially acquainted with human society at best.
 Michael was clearly raised by pop culture, and expects everything to work out in real life the way it does in movies and on television.
 Dwight was raised on an insular beet farm without most of the niceties of civilization: